allwellbeing/allwellbeing.github.io/content/terms/_index.md

 ## Law and Jurisdiction

-These Terms and Conditions shall be governed by and construed in accordance with the laws of the State of Qatar.
-Disputes arising in connection with these Terms and Conditions, and any use of the site, shall be exclusively subject to the jurisdiction of the Qatari courts.
+These Terms and Conditions shall be governed by and construed in accordance with the laws of the Ukraine.
+Disputes arising in connection with these Terms and Conditions, and any use of the site, shall be exclusively subject to the jurisdiction of the The Supreme Court of Ukraine.
 Any cause of action you may have with respect to these Terms and Conditions, and any use of this site, must be commenced within one (1) year after the claim or cause of action arises.

 If any portion of these Terms and Conditions should be determined to be illegal, invalid or otherwise unenforceable by reason of the law of any state or country in which these Terms and Conditions are intended to be effective, then to the extent and within the jurisdiction in which that portion of these Terms and Conditions is illegal, invalid or unenforceable, it shall be deemed to be severed and deleted from that clause and the remaining potions of these Terms and Conditions shall survive and continue to be binding and enforceable.